tlogan/ERST/README.md

 ### TODO
-- add check that target type is well formed (not bottom) in `distill_let_contin`
-- modify right/strong var rule to collect constraints for which the strong variable X is on LHS
-    - resolve constraints with weak subbed in for X.
-- write algorithmic inference rules as a combination of combine/distill rules
-    - distill rules construct a new environment; combine rules construct a new type
-- implement caching for streaming parsing
-- encode fibonacci as an example to motivate 2-induction and test k-induction.
-- add examples with type annotations
 - update basic examples with test of type inference
 - develop examples with interesting semantics and test type inference
+    - inferring max
+    - encode fibonacci as an example to motivate 2-induction and test k-induction.
+    - type annotations
+    - subtyping
+- implement caching for streaming parsing
     - update collect and guide_choice rules to memo(r)ize
-- use renaming/nameless representation lazily (just for equality modulo alpha renaming)
+- for paper, write algorithmic inference rules as a combination of combine/distill rules
+    - distill rules construct a new environment; combine rules construct a new type

 ### Implementation
 - avoid recursion, which has poor performance in python.